The Wheal Kitty workshops

 The mine as a playground

 During the 1950s to 1970s the derelict mines in St Agnes formed an enormous playground for the village’s children.
 The main landowners at the time were the local district council, private owners, and the National Trust.
 I interviewed several St Agnes residents about their memories of the mine sites.
 Each hamlet had its own gang of kids they said.
 The children explored shafts and adits, co-opted rubbish into their games, lit fires, built dens and at weekends joined in the popular pastime of mineral collection.
 They recalled looking for scrap to make go-carts, of climbing down mine-shafts on ropes and rope ladders, of ‘running wild.’
 Parents took precautions; older children were entrusted to show younger children where not to go.
-Adults also kept an eye on what the children were doing as Clive related:
+My informants were united in the belief that their activities were reasonably safe, but adults also kept an eye on what the children were doing as Clive related: